nevaniju/SENG-YEAR-12-TASK-1/README.md

 12.12.24
 First, I changed the quote that is displayed in the footer.
 Second, I fixed a small error where the "Add Your First Task" widget wasn't removed after the first task was added, ensuring the user interface was cleaner once a task had been created.

+On 15.12.24, I focused on fixing my service worker.
+I cross-checked my code with examples from several peers and the reference code on Google Classroom.
+After thorough comparisons and troubleshooting, I’ve come to believe that the error is not in my code itself, suggesting the issue might lie elsewhere, potentially with the environment or configuration.